agenisea/perplexity-completions-mcp/README.md

 - ✅ AI-generated answers synthesized from web sources
 - ✅ Automatic reasoning and summarization
 - ✅ Structured citations as separate resource blocks
-- ✅ SSE streaming with native Perplexity format passthrough
+- ✅ Performance-optimized internal streaming for sub-3s TTFT
 - ✅ Multiple specialized models for different use cases
 - ✅ Usage statistics and metadata in responses